 The Research Centre for Innovation in Business and Communication is made up of several research groups.
 Each research group focuses on several research lines.
 These are areas or themes in which one or more (doctoral) research studies are being carried out.

-The central question for this research group is how communication experts and media professionals use cross-media content effectively - whether in advertising, information or entertainment.
+(formerly known as: Cross-Media Business) The central question for this research group is how communication experts and media professionals use cross-media content effectively - whether in advertising, information or entertainment.

 - Cross-Media Quality Journalism